Frequently Asked Questions

 How will you get the turbines to the site?

 Turbine deliveries are a key phase in the construction of any wind farm.
-We will undertake Swept Path Analysis, pinch point and traffic volume analysis to assess route options and help minimise any potential impacts.
+We have undertaken a Swept Path Analysis, pinch point and traffic volume analysis to assess route options and help minimise any potential impacts.

-We expect the wind turbines to come from Inverness on the A9.
+We expect the wind turbines to come from Inverness on the A9 and more information on the access route can be found on the application document page (Volume 1, Chapter 10).

 Would the wind farm impact peat on site?

-As the wind farm design is refined and finalised, a final detailed peat survey will be conducted at the proposed turbine and infrastructure locations to complete our peat data.
-This will identify any areas of peatland habitat which would be sensitive to direct or indirect changes as a result of the proposed wind farm.
-Best practice construction methods will be used throughout to ensure minimal disruption and we will seek to undertake restoration and enhancement measures.
+A detailed peat survey has been conducted at the proposed turbine and infrastructure locations to complete our peat data.
+We will follow best practice construction methods throughout to ensure minimal disruption and we will seek to undertake restoration and enhancement measures.

 Are there any potential health impacts?